Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Western Kentucky Stats and Trends

-- In Western Kentucky's 13 games this year, it has eight wins against the spread.
+- Western Kentucky has played 13 games, with eight wins against the spread.

-- The Hilltoppers have covered the spread twice this season when underdogs by 3 points or more (in three chances).
+- The Hilltoppers have been underdogs by 3 points or more three times this season and have covered the spread twice.

-- Western Kentucky's games this year have eclipsed the over/under eight times in 12 opportunities (66.7%).
+- Western Kentucky's games this season have hit the over eight times in 12 opportunities (66.7%).

-- Western Kentucky is 8-4 against the spread and 8-5 overall when the team piles up more than 325.7 yards.

-- This season the Hilltoppers have 19 turnovers, two fewer than the Mountaineers have takeaways (21).
+- This year the Hilltoppers have 19 turnovers, two fewer than the Mountaineers have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.